bartbalaz/janus-container/README.md

 This procedure is integrated into GitLab and provides a full automation pipeline of the build and target images creation.
 The procedure relies on the [Kaniko](https://github.com/GoogleContainerTools/kaniko) tool for creating the container images.
 The main advantage of Kaniko is that it is self contained and does not require proviledged access to any host resources.
-The automation pipeline defined in the _.gitlab-ci.yml_ is divided into three steps that are triggered by commiting two different types of tags:
+The automation pipeline defined in the _.gitlab-ci.yml_ is divided into three steps that are triggered by committing two different types of tags:

-1. Create the build image, triggered by commiting a tag the has the form _build-x.y.z_.
+1. Create the build image, triggered by committing a tag the has the form _build-x.y.z_.
 The resulting build image will be tagged with _build-x.y.z_ and _latest_ tags.
-2. Create the target image content, triggered by commiting a tag that has the for _x.y.z_.
+2. Create the target image content, triggered by committing a tag that has the for _x.y.z_.
 3. Create the target image, triggered by the same tag as the previous step.
 The resulting target image will be tagged with _x.y.z_ and _latest_ tags.

 As stated earlier, the automation relies on GitLab [Kubernetes executor](https://docs.gitlab.com/runner/executors/kubernetes.html).
 Although, we did not try, the GitLab Docker